grinsteindavid/ai-agent-code-analyzer/README.md

 ## Overview

-The AI Agent is an AI-powered CLI tool that uses OpenAI's GPT models to assist with any task you need to perform on your computer.
+The AI Agent is an AI-powered CLI tool that uses OpenAI's GPT or Gemini models to assist with any task you need to perform on your computer.
 While initially designed for code analysis, it now serves as a general-purpose terminal assistant that can analyze codebases, search for specific patterns, perform operations on files, extract content from PDFs, search the web, and more.
 The system follows an agent-based architecture where the AI creates a plan, executes a series of tools according to that plan, and then summarizes the findings with detailed action summaries for each executed step.

 ## Features